bitwizeshift/bit-memory/Readme.md

 - Virtual Memory: Functionality for reserving and committing virtual memory pages in a cross-platform way (MacOS,Linux, and Windows)
 - Aligned Memory: Functionality for allocating over-aligned memory

+This library defines a variety of `BlockAllocator`s and `Allocator`s -- and is extendable through user-defined custom types that conform to the concepts defined here.

 ## Differences from Standard Allocators

 The `Allocator` concept in this library differs from the C++ standard's allocators in a few ways